JustKato/FreePad/README.md

 The current maintainer and creator is `Kato Twofold`

-## Why version 2?

-Version 2 has been initialized to rewrite everything and applying what I have learned from v1, I am new to go and I haven't followed the best of best practices and I know for a fact I can do better, so V2 has been pushed.

 ![Gopher](static/img/banner_prerequisites.png)

 Before getting started there are a couple things you should configure before proceeding, such as the database storage type and a couple limits, now if you really want to you can skip these but it's better to know what you're running as to not wake up with a not-so-nice surprise.